 Cookies (low-carb version) – Try swapping some or all of the flour with almond flour and replacing sugar with a low-carb sweetener.
 These tweaks make cookies much friendlier to your blood sugar while still being totally satisfying.

 Low-carb treats are your best friend when managing gestational diabetes.
 You can still indulge in sweets without worrying about a big blood sugar spike.
-The key is to choose recipes with low-carb ingredients and avoid any added sugars.
+The key is to choose recipes with low-carb ingredients and limit added sugars.

 Chia Pudding – Chia seeds are full of fiber and omega-3s, which makes them a great choice for GDM-friendly treats.
 Mix chia seeds with unsweetened almond milk, a dash of vanilla extract, and your favorite sweetener for a creamy, low-carb dessert.
 Bonus: It's so simple to make and packed with nutrients!